AlexPatey/A-Level-Project/README.md

 The main purpose of this program is to solve the Convex Hull problem.
 This is an OOP coded in Visual Basic.
 Left click to place nodes and right click to delete!
+See more at www.alexpatey.com